siddk/siddk.github.io/_content/bio.md

             </td>
             <td></td>
             <td>
-                I am a third-year PhD Student in computer science at
+                I am a PhD Student in computer science at
                 <a href="https://cs.stanford.edu/">Stanford University</a>
                 where I'm grateful to be co-advised by
                 <a href="https://cs.stanford.edu/~pliang/">Percy Liang</a> and <a href="https://dorsa.fyi/">Dorsa Sadigh</a>.